Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 	   that Access Token
 	3. A new Refresh Token.

+1. If the User has Revoked your Client's access the Authorization Server will respond with a '401' HTTP Status when you try to use the Refresh Token.

 ## A note on the nature of Tokens

 The tokens you get back from the Authorization Server are JSON Web Tokens